uwhackweek/jupyterbook-template/book/logistics.md

   Note: do not get off at the University Street Station!).
 * Taxi’s and uber/lyft are also available from the airport.
 Note that for uber/lyft you will meet the car in the 3rd floor parking lot for pick up.
+* Incurred travel costs for participants provided event support funds will be reconciled after the GeoSMART Hackweek event.